openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

 ### Install OpenFaaS

-Follow the instructions found in the [OpenFaaS Helm Chart](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas#deploy-openfaas), make sure to [secure your gateway with basic auth](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas#secure-the-gateway-administrative-api-and-ui-with-basic-auth) before you continue.
+Follow the instructions found in the [OpenFaaS Helm Chart](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas#deploy-openfaas).
+As part of these instructions you will create a basic-auth password to secure the Gateway's API and UI.

 ### Install nginx-ingress